 Our claim: By April 1st, 2022, it will be accepted by health professionals that a vitamin D treatment protocol similar to that used in the study is better than existing treatments (remdesivir and corticosteroids) in reducing the odds of severe outcomes.
 These existing treatments are estimated to effect a 1.5 reduction in odds of admission to the ICU, which will be used as the threshold.

-This challenge is intended to show that the reluctance to implement a vitamin D protocol today is irrational.
+This is the second in a series of Rootclaim Challenges, and is intended to show that the reluctance to implement a vitamin D protocol today is irrational.
 A decision maker who is not pushing to adopt the proposed protocol is effectively claiming that the probability that this protocol is better than existing treatments is low.
 But that would also imply that taking the bet is very profitable.
 Therefore, any professional not accepting this challenge, is implicitly admitting that their decision not to promote the treatment is wrong.

 The challenger needs to show that they can commit $100,000.
 We are open to discussing lower or higher amounts, and the funds can be pooled from multiple sources.

 Both sides will agree in advance on the specifics of how a winner is determined, and what arbitration mechanism to use, if need be.

 The challenger needs to declare that they do not have access to any relevant non-public information.
 This is to protect from abuse in case of unpublished research (there is still a small chance that further research will discover the treatment is ineffective).